-Tissue injury can be caused by a single traumatic event, such as improper lifting of a heavy object, or through repetitive stresses, such as sitting in an awkward position with poor spinal posture for an extended period of time or athletes who over-training or train with improper mechanics.
+Tissue injury can be caused by a single traumatic event, such as improper lifting of a heavy object, through repetitive stresses, such as sitting in an awkward position with poor posture for an extended period of time, or athletes who over-training or train with improper mechanics.
 In either case, injured tissues undergo physical and chemical changes that can cause inflammation, pain, and diminished function for the sufferer.
 Manipulation, or adjustment of the affected joint and tissues aims to restores mobility, allowing the nervous system to respond properly which can alleviate pain and muscle tightness, allowing tissues to heal.
 The use of other modalities is commonly implemented into the treatment plan to reduce treatment time and expedite healing.

 At what age are adjustments safe?

 Patients of all ages are eligible for care after a thorough physical, neurological, orthopedic and chiropractic examination which reveals them to be a good candidate for chiropractic care.
 Dr. Reheisse has treated patients from just a few years old to patients in their 80's and 90's, all who have tolerated and responded well to treatment.
 Optimum health is a goal for any age group, chiropractic aims to provide this in a drug-free and non-surgical manner.
 At Revive Sport & Spine, we are concerned with the patients needs and will readily refer patients to the appropriate health care provider when chiropractic care is not suitable for the patient’s condition, or the condition warrants co-management in conjunction with other members of the health care team.